JulieMontoya/Random_Beeb_Stuff/experimental_language/parsing.md

 After parsing a numeric constant, the parser state is changed to "expecting an operator".
-The state of the "last instruction was USE" flag will be dependent upon whether there were any single-ended operators before the value.  `str_ptr` is updated to point to the first character after the value.
+The state of the "last instruction was USE" flag will be dependent upon whether there were any single-ended operators before the value.  `basic_ptr` is updated to point to the first character after the value.

 ### VARIABLE